HullUni-bioinformatics/ReproPhyloGalaxy/README.md

 The first start-up takes a while because galaxy will fetch online eggs and will conduct tests.
 Subsequent start-ups are quick.

-*Note*: If you have troubles shutting down galaxy, restart the machine and use sudo sh run.sh **--reload** from now on.
+*Note*: If you have troubles shutting down galaxy with ctrl+c, restart the machine and use sudo sh run.sh **--reload**.
 You will then be able to stop galaxy using ctrl+c